Deborah is a fish hobbyist and is fascinated by small ecosystems. She enjoys caring for aquatic life, including goldfish.

 Potted plants are also an option for bare-bottom tanks.
 Plants like Amazon Sword can be potted and set into the aquarium.
 Be sure to consider the species of plant, and the size of pot it will require.

 Floating plants are a perfect choice for bare-bottom tanks.
 They require little maintenance.
 Simply place the floating beauties in the water.
 Here are some floating plants that are popular among aquarists:

 Cleaning and Water Quality Maintenance

-For some fish hobbiest, it is considered impossible to keep good water quality with a bare-bottom tank.
+For some fish hobbyists, it is considered impossible to keep good water quality with a bare-bottom tank.
 This is not necessarily true, and you may keep a perfectly clean tank with water changes and a vacuum.
 An aquarium siphon vacuum is convenient for an aquarium with no substrate and works great for the bottom of an empty tank.
-Water quality should still be monitored, and water changes performed when needed.
+Water quality should still be monitored and water changes performed when needed.

-Some aquarium hobbyist drop poly filters into the tank to assist with water quality.
+Some aquarium hobbyists drop poly filters into the tank to assist with water quality.
 Live plants assist in storing beneficial bacteria and removing nitrates from the water.
 When keeping a bare-bottom tank, simply follow the regular cleaning schedule of the aquarium and everything should be fine.

 Species of Fish That Do Well Without Substrate

 It is important to consider what species of fish will be in the aquarium if you choose to keep a bare-bottom tank.
 Goldfish, Bettas, and Minnows will do just fine in a bare-bottom tank, but some species of fish need substrate to live a healthy life in the aquarium.